miguel-a-calles-mba/aws-cdk-serverless-cookbook/README.md

 # aws-cdk-serverless-cookbook

-The source code from the AWS CDK Serverless Cookbook
+The source code used in the [AWS CDK Serverless Cookbook](https://medium.com/p/1d4d4e0488c).